 Facade/entrance in Lalaca

 Lalaca

 Welcome to Lalaca, your home away from home in the enchanting landscapes of Hakone, Japan!
-Nestled just 4,4mi from the bustling city center, this charming 3-star hotel sits at 1320-270 Gora, offering guests a delightful retreat surrounded by stunning mountain views.
+Nestled just 4.4mi from the bustling city center, this charming 3-star hotel sits at 1320-270 Gora, offering guests a delightful retreat surrounded by stunning mountain views.
 Imagine sipping your morning coffee amidst lush greenery while soaking in the tranquility of nature – it’s a traveler’s dream come true!
 Prices start at an affordable minimum price, making it easy for budget-conscious explorers to indulge in a slice of luxury.

+Facade/entrance in Lalaca